 Now, let’s move into the bag section.
 Explore this impressive collection of backpacks and duffel bags and score your favorite piece.

-Stay on trend with these locally-made straw bags.
-Pick your style and flaunt your cute bag on the runway!
 Or go for these simple yet cute tote bags that you can use every day.

 6. Hair Accessories